getsoftware-eu/microservices-domain-driven-hotel-socialoffers-app/README.md

 ![Agregates is only one entry to domain entities](/docs/img/diagramm1.png)
 ![Aggregate root](/docs/img/ddd.webp)

+For simplicity, jpa-entities will be handled as domain-entities directly at the Domain-Layer, but actually they should be separated from domain-entities and be used only in infrastructure layer (with jpa repository).
+Then they would not depend on each other, but this would require a double declaration of all fields.

 ## About 'Hotel interaction Application'
 ### 'MAKING GUESTS & HOTELS HAPPY'